mariannazhang/PowerPoint-auto-coding/readme.md

 _Linking a macro._ Here the object is linked to the `measure_buttonName_advance1` macro.
 Note the "Play sound" option if you'd like to play a sound, in addition to running the macro, when the object is clicked.

 7. **Open VBA** (Developer menu > Visual Basic).
 Click Tools at the top > References > make sure "Microsoft Scripting Runtime" is checked.
 (Dictionaries are not native to VBA, so this makes sure VBA can reference its home environment, Microsoft Scripting Runtime.)
 8. **Customize the main code as desired**.
 Go over to the left-hand Project Explorer sidebar.
 (If you don't see it, Ctrl + R, or View > Project Explorer).
-Click `Module 1` to bring up the main code.
+Click `Module1` to bring up the main code.
   - Customize the "file" text in the `SaveToExcel` function.
-  - If you are on a Mac, and/or changed the `data.xlsx` directory, edit the `data.xlsx` filepath in the `SaveToExcel` and `inProgress_saveToExcel` macros.
+  - If you changed the `data.xlsx` name or directory, edit the `data.xlsx` filepath in the `SaveToExcel` helper function.
   - If you are using `reset` macros, manually specify which slide must be reset, since slide reference in this macro is currently hard coded.

 ![View in VBA looking at Module 1, with SaveToExcel macro selected](/readme_images/VBA.png)